MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/LayoutIter.md

 Gets the current byte index.

 Note that iterating forward by char moves in visual order, not logical order, so indexes may not be sequential.
-Also, the index may be equal to the length of the text in the layout, if on the `Nil` run (see [method `$Pango`.LayoutIter.get_run]).
+Also, the index may be equal to the length of the text in the layout, if on the %NULL run (see `.get-run()`).

     method get-index (--> Int )